 The history of the Tube - London's iconic underground network

 London has one of the oldest underground railway networks in the world – one which many of our staff and customers use every day.
-As a leading LUL (London Underground Limited) cable supplier, we take a keen interest in the 'Tube' and this potted history sparks your fascination too.
+As a leading LUL (London Underground Limited) cable supplier, we take a keen interest in the 'Tube' and we believe the potted history of the London underground will spark your fascination too.

 In 1901 work started to electrify the District and Metropolitan lines after the two operating companies formed a joint committee and recommended a Ganz three-phase AC system.
 Ganz was probably most famous for manufacturing tramcars and the system worked using overhead wires.
 These plans were however later changed to a DC system similar to that already in use.

-The outbreak of World War I in 1914 delayed the construction of many of the planned extensions to the underground network, and saw many traditionally male dominated roles being taken on my women including: guards, clerks, painters and cleaners.
+The outbreak of World War I in 1914 delayed the construction of many of the planned extensions to the underground network, and saw many traditionally male dominated roles being taken on many women including: guards, clerks, painters and cleaners.
 London experienced the first air raid in 1915 and the underground was naturally used as a bomb shelter.
-This was repeated again during the Second World War (1939-1945) with pictures of women and children camped out awaiting the all-clear now depicted throughout history books.
-Some 175,000 people a night were seeking refuge in the stations in August 1940 during what became known as some of the worse nights of the blitz.
+The same happened during World War II (1939-1945) with pictures of women and children camped out awaiting the all-clear now depicted throughout history books.
+Some 175,000 people a night were seeking refuge in the London underground stations in August 1940 during what became known as some of the worse nights of the Blitz.
 Other parts of the network were commandeered by the war office, with Brompton Road becoming an anti-aircraft control room, Sir Winston Churchill and the War Cabinet using Down Street Station with the Railway Emergency Committee, and the Central Line being converted into a fighter aircraft factory over 2 miles in length.

 The work to electrify the Metropolitan Line was only restarted in 1959.
 Britain’s railway network had been nationalised in 1948 and the British Transport Commission (BTC) formed but the priority had been the reconstruction of main railway lines which led to the delay in some of the reform of the underground system.
 A 1949 report recommended the creation of the Victoria line and some experimental tunnelling began in 1959, with construction finally commencing in 1963 before the official opening in March 1969.
 The Jubilee Line, named to mark Queen Elizabeth II's silver jubilee in 1977 was one of the later lines to be finished - only opening officially in 1979.

-Today over 1.265 billion passengers use the Tube, and the network is still expanding, with the introduction of the Crossrail programme, officially known as The Elizabeth Line set to open in Autumn 2019.
-The line will connect 41 stations and is expected to carry some 200 million passengers a year.
-So when you're next on the tube - whether in London or around the world (there are many) - think about the amazing feats of engineering it takes to create an underground train network including the kilometres of cables which are needed to deliver power, control and monitoring systems.
+So when you're next on the underground - whether in London or around the world (there are many subway lines!) - think about the amazing feats of engineering it takes to create an underground train network including the kilometres of cables which are needed to deliver power, control and monitoring systems.

 - Every week London Underground escalators travel the equivalent distance of going twice around the world (and there are 167 of them in operation).